stratself/arcticons-selfhosted-demo/scripts/README.md

 Takes icons from `/newicons` and export them to svg, png, and webp files.

 This script is a modified version of [`preparerelease.py`](https://github.com/Arcticons-Team/Arcticons/blob/main/scripts/preparerelease.py) found in the main repo.
-Some bugs are present:

-- Directory confirmation prompt is still raised.
-Just type `y` to continue.
-- `newdrawables.xml` are created, although not used.
-For now ignore them.
+It takes the following arguments:

+- `-h, --help`: print help page
+- `--checkonly`: do not create icon, check for their validity only
+- `--new`: discard all entry in `newicons/generated/newdrawables.json` and rewrite them with all new SVGs.
+Suitable for new release.

 ## 2. check-icons.py